-The Taj Mahal, Mughal Muslim monument, is undoubtedly the most famous attraction in India, created by built by Emperor Shah Jahan in 1631 as a memorial his wife Mumtaz Mahal who died in childbirth.
+The Taj Mahal, Mughal Muslim monument, is undoubtedly one of the Seven wonders of India, created by built by Emperor Shah Jahan in 1631 as a memorial his wife Mumtaz Mahal who died in childbirth.

 I had high expectations for ‘the most beautiful building in the world’, and the Taj Mahal exceeded these from start to finish.

 The impressive 30m red sandstone gateway could be an attraction in its own right with creamy coloured detailing inscribed with intricate flower details and Arabic scrolls.
 The amber hues of the gateway contrast and enhance the white of the Taj beautifully.

 In the misty early morning light I catch my first glimpse of the most beautiful building in the world, the arched gateway creates a perfectly positioned, stunningly symmetrical frame of the white dome of the Taj as it seems to rise ethereally and dreamily out of the mist to take my breath away.

 Stepping out from under the arch way, the whole magnificence of the Taj becomes apparent as the grand, lush gardens, fountains and waterways stretch out in front, mirroring the symmetry and reflecting the Taj in the background as it leads us up to the gleaming, white domed, perfectly symmetrical Taj Mahal.

 The Taj looks fantastic from every angle, both from a distance and close up.
 The level of detailing on the Taj is the perfect balance of intricate details that don’t distract from the grandeur and overall spectacle as you see it gleaming in the sun from a distance.